skusmakar2/PythonWorkshop/README.md

 # PythonWorkshop
 Introduction to Python

-This is a introductory workshop for getting starting in Python.
+This is a introductory workshop for getting started in Python.

 The workshop will be divided into four session covering:
 - Basic Fundamentals and Data structures